WordPress/openverse/docs/openverse-catalog.md

   The [Common Crawl](http://commoncrawl.org/) corpus containes petabytes of [web crawl data](http://commoncrawl.org/the-data/get-started/).
 Common Crawl publishes a new dataset at the end of each month.
 An EMR cluster of 100 c4.8xlarge is configured to automatically parse the data to identify all domains that link to creativecommons.org.
 Spot pricing is used to keep the cost of this job under $100 and the number of instances keeps the execution time under 1 hour (±10 minutes).
 If the execution time increases it may be time to scale up (or out).
 Benchmarking has shown that the **R3/R4** instance family are also suitable for this job, however the spot pricing fluctuates.

   - Name: Common Crawl ETL - Extract all domains that link to creativecommons.org and save the output in Parquet files.
-    Queries can be performed using the data to identify potential providers for inclusion in CC Search.
+    Queries can be performed using the data to identify potential providers for inclusion in Openverse Search.
 A query has been developed to help with this process and it is saved in Athena
   - query name: [Top_CC_Licensed_Domains](https://console.aws.amazon.com/athena/home?force&region=us-east-1#query/saved/4e12dfa7-e310-4847-872a-0ebff12db6ad).
 This query requires the user to specify the common crawl partition that should be analyzed.

   All providers that pass the **Provider Review Process** have been integrated in another data pipeline, which extracts the image URL if it links to a Creative Commons license.